a3lem/rope-cli/README.md

 # rope-cli
-A single uv-runnable CLI for basic move/rename refactoring operations in Python missing from all LSPs.
+A single-file, uv-runnable CLI for basic move/rename refactoring operations in Python missing from all LSPs.

 ## Install